-This year has been my biggest test of leadership on both career and non-profit.
-As the community grows, it becomes more difficult to manage and we’re left with more challenges on our plate.
+This year has been my biggest test of leadership in both career and non-profit.
+As the community grows, it becomes more difficult to manage and we're left with more challenges on our plate.
 Managing events, mentoring people, talking to communities, and inspiring people are some of those humbling tasks that I was able to do.
-To me being a leader isn’t about the title, its a commitment to inspire and motivate everyone.
-Upon getting immersed with the real leadership experience, it has lead me to some conclusions from the past.
-I used to be an active member on organizations but I realized there are two common syndromes as to why organizations don’t move forward: the hype and no clear goal.
+To me being a leader isn't about the title, its a commitment to inspire and motivate everyone.
+Upon getting immersed in the real leadership experience, it has to lead me to some conclusions from the past.
+I used to be an active member of organizations but I realized there are two common syndromes as to why organizations don't move forward: the hype and no clear goal.

 You got into the position for 2 reasons, either people selected you from your credibility or you easily got your way up with no motive of serving your people.
-If you got in for the second reason, its clear that you don’t have a vision for your people.
-This is where I’ve seen leaders fall and setting the direction is important.
-Learn to set realistic goals with a certain timeframe and make sure its aligned to the vision of your community.
-Of course, you can’t be a leader by just being the chosen one.
+If you got in for the second reason, it's clear that you don't have a vision for your people.
+This is where I've seen leaders fall and setting the direction is important.
+Learn to set realistic goals with a certain timeframe and make sure it's aligned to the vision of your community.
+Of course, you can't be a leader by just being the chosen one.
 You have to show the people the change they wanted and inspire them as you work.
-Continuously build the efforts and you’ll realize how much impact you’ve made to your people.
+Continuously build the efforts and you'll realize how much impact you've made to your people.

 2.)
 The most disciplined year

 Race against time as I call it.
-I’ve been more practical than ever on spending my time.
-Since time moves fast, I can’t afford to waste it.
+I've been more practical than ever on spending my time.
+Since time moves fast, I can't afford to waste it.
 After all, it is the most valuable asset.
-I’m already on a point wherein I want to accomplish something everyday.
+I'm already on a point wherein I want to accomplish something every day.
 Read a book, code, listen to a podcast, watch an educational video, a lot.
 Looking through the best people on earth makes me motivated to do all these things.
-Certainly, I don’t have all the time in the world to do all of the never-ending to-do goals that I have but I try to finish what I’ve started.
-I don’t want to fall from the hype train just because I saw something cool.
-Distractions are everyone’s main opponent so be firm with what you want to accomplish.
-There could be days that I might be stagnant but I just look into the good side of it (hey nobody’s perfect but at least I’m trying!).
+Certainly, I don't have all the time in the world to do all of the never-ending to-do goals that I have but I try to finish what I've started.
+I don't want to fall from the hype train just because I saw something cool.
+Distractions are everyone's main opponent so be firm with what you want to accomplish.
+There could be days that I might be stagnant but I just look into the good side of it (hey nobody's perfect but at least I'm trying!).

-Productivity hacks are one of the skills I’ve developed this year.
-As mentioned earlier I’ve experimented a lot!
-Some of the most effective ones were the Pomodoro technique and the 4-hour work week (kudos Tim Ferris!).
-Since I work at my own pace with no static 9-5 schedule, the 4-hour work week is pretty feasible.
+Productivity hacks are one of the skills I've developed this year.
+As mentioned earlier I've experimented a lot!
+Some of the most effective ones were the Pomodoro technique and the 4-hour workweek (kudos Tim Ferris!).
+Since I work at my own pace with no static 9-5 schedule, the 4-hour workweek is pretty feasible.
 I also took at heart the 80-20 rule.
 Work 20% of the efforts to produce 80% of the results.
 Work smart, not hard!

-Unlike the good old days where a little temptation of games and browsing Facebook could suddenly lead to distractions, I’m disciplined enough to lay them off for a while to focus on something important.
-As you know, your 5 minute distraction could turn into 1 hour of slacking.
-Don’t risk your temporary happiness in exchange for the long run!
+Unlike the good old days where a little temptation of games and browsing Facebook could suddenly lead to distractions, I'm disciplined enough to lay them off for a while to focus on something important.
+As you know, your 5-minute distraction could turn into 1 hour of slacking.
+Don't risk your temporary happiness in exchange for the long run!

 Part of my discipline is to save money.
-Now that I’m valuing more on my money, I’ve became more financially literate (thanks to entrepreneurship) and I’m saving a certain percentage of what I earn.
+Now that I'm valuing more on my money, I've become more financially literate (thanks to entrepreneurship) and I'm saving a certain percentage of what I earn.
 Gone were the days were impulsive buying was ruling over.
-I’m glad I’m still young while risks are low and not much obligations exist on my plate.
+I'm glad I'm still young while risks are low and not many obligations exist on my plate.
 Those were the lessons from the past that I was able to overcome.
 Time to let go of luxury and invest in the long run.